June 15, 2020

 The Land Lords are Kenyon College’s premier conservationist group.
 Whether they are maintaining the BFEC’s extensive trails or removing pesky invasive plant species on Kenyon soil, the Land Lords are outside somewhere doing their part.
 The club prides itself on its tight-knit community and open membership, where students can volunteer when it fits their schedule.
 Land Lords meetings are typically on Fridays at 4 p.m. in front of the bookstore, with rides provided to assorted trails.

 The mission of the Kenyon College Beekeeping Club is to perform beekeeping services, community outreach, fundraising, and research at Kenyon College and the surrounding Knox County.
 KCBeeC aims to promote the ideals of environmental stewardship and the importance of preserving local pollinator populations through education and hands-on volunteering opportunities.

 At Kenyon, students are a driving force in sustainability efforts.
-The Office of Green Initiatives internship program ensures that students’ voices are heard and that projects move ahead.
-The interns work closely with the director of green initiatives to plan outreach activities, conduct research and maintain the sustainability program as a dynamic and vital presence on campus.
+The Office of Green Initiatives internship program ensures that students’ voices are heard and sustainability projects move ahead.
+The interns work closely with the director of green initiatives to plan outreach activities, conduct research, and maintain the sustainability program as a dynamic and vital presence on campus.